The Secret Life of Housewives & Heinz Tomato Soup

 The two have a surprising amount of similarities.
 Both are popular with babies; whilst motherhood and cleaning can be seen as key to the tradition of housewifery, Heinz tomato soup has entered the culinary canon of our childhood as a suppertime staple and soother in sick days.

-Both have been through high and lows.
+Both have been through highs and lows.
 Housewives have oscillated up and down the social ladder from downtrodden house-labourers, to a status that better approximates the title ‘Lady of Leisure’.
-Equally, Heinz tomato soup, which was first created by Howard Heinz during the 30s depression in America as an economical food option, has since been stocked in fancy pants Fortnum & Masons (where, incidentally, Heinz baked beans were first sold, circa 1886).
+Equally, Heinz tomato soup, which was first created by Howard Heinz during the 30s depression in America as an economical food option, has since been stocked in fancy pants Fortnum & Masons.

 No; into that murky history of the housewife I do not care to trespass.
 Instead I sentimentalise a different era, a slippers and soap genteel sort of housewifery.
 A place where the load of daily labour was already eased by the invention of appliances.
 A cosy, middle class housewifery, full of women married to dentists, accountants, tax inspectors, chemistry teachers and other such reputable characters.
 A time when the majority of women weren’t living in lavish quarters but were not really expected to earn their own living either.
 This housewife I am transfixed by.

 No longer is she chained to chores, she may roam freely and act devilishly.